spotfiresoftware/tibco-streaming-samples/web/openapi/openapi-server/openapi-server-war/README.md

-# Web: web server stub generation with OpenAPI Code Generation tool
+# Web: WAR generation with OpenAPI Code Generation tool

-How to create a web application from OpenAPI specification documentation with OpenAPI Code Generation tool
+How to create a WAR from OpenAPI specification documentation with OpenAPI Code Generation tool

 * [openapi-server-war](src/site/markdown/index.md)